Cold facts on recidivism undermine case for leniency legislation

 Last week, the Department of Justice released an updated study from the Bureau of Justice Statistics (BJS) showing that 83 percent of prisoners released by states are re-arrested within nine years of their release.
 44 percent of released state prisoners were arrested during the first year after release, 68 percent were arrested within three years, and 79 percent within six years.

-The encompassed 30 states and accounted for 77 percent of all persons released from state prisons nationwide during the period study.
+The study encompassed 30 states and accounted for 77 percent of all persons released from state prisons nationwide during the period under study.
 Daniel Horowitz discusses the study here.
 Kent Scheidegger does so here.

 The results of the study should deter the Senate from embracing the FIRST STEP legislation passed by the House just before the BJS figures were published.
 Indeed, the BJS numbers undermine FIRST STEP in multiple ways.